vinicius77/flights_review/README.md

 ## Making API Calls

-To check all the routes from the application
+To check all the routes from the application:

 ```
 rails routes